The Letter to the Galatians

 20 Now what I write to you, behold, before God that 'I am not lying.'

 Now: Grk. de, conj. what: pl. of Grk. hos, relative pronoun used to give significance to the mention of a person, thing, or piece of information that precedes; who, which, what, that.
 I write: Grk. graphō, pres., to write or inscribe as a physical act, generally in reference to a document. to you: pl. pronoun of the second person. behold: Grk. idou, aor. imp., demonstrative interjection (derived from eidon, "to see"), that arouses the attention of hearers or readers.
-The Greek verb, like its corresponding Heb. word hinneh (SH-2009, e.g., Gen 1:29), serves to enliven divine monologues and narratives, particularly as a call to closer consideration and contemplation of something, to introduce something new or to emphasize the size or importance of something; (you) see, look, behold (BAG).
+The Greek verb, like its corresponding Heb. word hinneh (e.g., Gen 1:29), serves to enliven divine monologues and narratives, particularly as a call to closer consideration and contemplation of something, to introduce something new or to emphasize the size or importance of something; (you) see, look, behold (BAG).

 before: Grk. enōpion, prep., from a word meaning "facing" with the basic idea of being 'in sight of' or 'in the presence of.'
 God: See verse 1 above.
 Since God is omnipresent and omniscient He is always aware of our thoughts and actions. that: Grk. hoti, conj.
 See verse 6 above.
 The conjunction is used here to introduce a quotation, presented as one might declare under oath in a legal proceeding.
 I am not: Grk. ou, adv. lying: Grk. pseudomai, pres. mid., to state what is false, to willfully misrepresent the facts.
 Paul affirms that his autobiographical narrative contains no embellishments or misleading statements.
 He does not imply that he recounts everything that could be known (and Luke will later record), but that what he does write is the unvarnished truth.